 Usually used as a screening process and can last anywhere from 15 minutes to an hour.
-Have notes in front of you for key talking points, and have the employer's website open.
-Also, smile and sound pleasant; first impressions (even over the phone) are very important!
+Have notes in front of you for key talking points and the employer's website open.
+Smile and sound pleasant; first impressions (even over the phone) are very important.